Six Good Study Habits for Children

 Doing well at school requires a variety of skills so it’s important that your child adopts excellent study habits throughout their academic journey.
 As a parent, you can help encourage and inspire your child and keep them on the right track to success.
 I have collaborated with a junior school in the Cotswolds to come up with the following list of good study habits that we should promote in our children.

 Students need to prioritise their school work above leisure time (whilst still taking regular breaks), so they have to be able to organise their time efficiently.
-Perhaps help them prepare a schedule or invest in a diary so that they stay on top of things.
+Being organised is a really important Good Study Skill, and may require support for your child to master it.
+You could perhaps help them prepare a schedule or invest in a diary so that they stay on top of things.

 While this might seem irrelevant to education, being tidy is actually very important for many reasons.
 It’s very difficult to be organised and messy at the same time.
 What’s more, if your child is messy they might misplace their homework and other school supplies.